Assault & Battery

 • Drug Cultivation/Manufacturing

-In California, you cannot possess a controlled substance unless you have a valid prescription (in the case of marijuana or prescription medication).
-The government must show that you illegally possessed the controlled substance, were aware of the presence of the substance on your person or in your control, knew the drug was considered a controlled substance, and that you possessed a usable quantity.
+In California, you cannot possess a controlled substance unless you have a valid prescription.
+The government must show that you illegally possessed the controlled substance (actually or constructively), that you were aware of the presence of the substance on your person or in your control, knew the drug was considered a controlled substance, and that you possessed a usable quantity.
+Actual possession is when you have it on your person, constructive possession is when you are caught with drugs in your general vicinity (reaching distance, in a car where you’re sole occupant, etc).

-Due to the wide varying factors in drug cases, penalties can range from jail or prison time, to probation, fines, community service or even drug rehabilitation programs.
+Due to the wide varying factors in drug cases, penalties can range from jail or prison time, probation, fines, community service or even drug rehabilitation programs.
 It is important to have an attorney with knowledge of all the possible resources available to someone facing a drug charge and be able to aggressively pursue the option that allows the client to keep their freedom while being able to take advantage of rehabilitation.
+Attorney Ross Erlich has handled hundreds of drug offense cases and knows the value of working with police, prosecutors and those able to provide rehabilitation.

 In many drug offense cases, important factors are the type and classification of the substance, the amount seized, location of the substance, packaging and all other surrounding circumstances of the arrest.
 Many possession crimes now are simple misdemeanors which can be handled through a formal or informal diversion with the prosecutors office.
 This diversion requires you to be a first-time drug offense offender, not be charged with any other non-possession crimes, not have any previous felony convictions within 5 previous years of the arrest and have not have any revocations of probation or parole on your record.